Football in Austria: League system

-The Bundesliga is the highest national league-club competition in Austria.
-It has twelve teams, the second tier is the Second Division (2.
-Liga) and has 16 teams.
+The Bundesliga is the highest national league-club competition in Austria has 12 teams, the second tier is the Second League (2.
+Liga) has 16 teams.
 The third tier consists of three parallel divisions which are the regional leagues (Regionalliga).
 These cover the different regions of Austria as follows: the East (Regionalliga Ost), which comprises teams from Vienna, Lower Austria, and Burgenland; the Central (Regionalliga Mitte), featuring teams from Styria, Carinthia, Upper Austria, and East Tyrol; and the West (Regionalliga West), competed for by teams from Salzburg, Tyrol, and Vorarlberg.
 The fourth tier is the state league (Landesliga), with the 2.
 Landesliga as the fifth tier in Lower Austria and Vienna.
 Most states have 7 to 10 official tiers, but in Vienna unofficial tiers exist under the normal tiers.
 They are not organized by the ÖFB, but theoretically the champions of these tiers can promote to the official ÖFB-tiers.

 Below shows how the current system works.